Building the Best PC for Dota 2

 Dota 2 is quite easy on the hardware, particularly at 1920x1080 and below:

-- If you want to play Dota 2 on the 4K resolution, then we expect that the Superb tier (~$750) is what you truly need.
+- If you want to play Dota 2 at 4K resolution, then we expect that at least the Great tier (~$1000) is what you truly need.

 You can find the hardware that we recommend for these tiers in the main website, logicalincrements.com.